EMAYAN08/Programming/README.md

 ## PROBLEM 22

-- You are given an array of non-negative integers that represents a two-dimensional elevation map where each element is unit-width wall and the integer is the height.
+- You are given an array of non-negative integers that represents a two-dimensional elevation map wnbhere each element is unit-width wall and the integer is the height.
 Suppose it will rain and all spots between two walls get filled up.
 - Compute how many units of water remain trapped on the map in O(N) time and O(1) space.
 - For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.
 - Given the input [3, 0, 1, 3, 0, 5], we can hold 3 units in the first index, 2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.